 When researching the economies of different countries, keep in mind that the exchange rate is not in itself an indicator of the purchasing power of the U.S. dollar.
-Currency exchange rates are subject to market demands and government policies, and it is really the cost of living you need to be concerned about most.
+Currency exchange rates are subject to market demands and government policies, but you should really be most concerned about the cost of living primarily.
 A better indicator of how much your U.S. dollars or your overseas salary can buy in your country of interest is to research the cost of accommodation at your destination.
-The sidebar below lists resources to help you compare the cost of living of different countries and cities.
+Our sidebar at the end of the article lists resources to help you compare the cost of living of different countries and cities.

-Unless you transfer overseas through your employer, your income abroad will most likely not be as high as in the U.S. When I lived in Lisbon one of my housemates was a student from Italy.
+Unless you transfer overseas through your employer—which is a very common and often desirable occurrence when working for multinational companies with multiple country branches—your income abroad will most likely not be as high as in the U.S. When I lived in Lisbon one of my housemates was a student from Italy.
 He was looking for part-time work during the school year, but the pay was so low that he finally gave up on the idea.
 In Rio de Janeiro, on the other hand, several of my peers worked as part-time English teachers because the pay was high by local standards.
 In New Zealand I worked in horticulture earning a relatively low wage, but the cost of living in the countryside was also very low, and I was able to open a savings account and put money aside every month.

-High inflation is another factor to watch out for.
-Being used to very low inflation in North America, living in a country where prices go up every day is quite a challenge.
+High inflation is another factor to weigh.
+When used to very low inflation in North America, living in a country where prices go up every day is quite a challenge.

 The Exotic or the Familiar?

-To narrow your choice of countries it is useful to first consider the countries that already interest you, or where you have enjoyed a vacation.
+To narrow your choice of countries it is useful to consider the countries that already interest you, or where you have enjoyed a vacation.
+Try to travel the world, or desired regions, extensively enough to know which countries just have the right feel for you.
+Ideally, you will desire to live in a destination offering the intangible sense that it is where you belong, a place you can call home, and where you will be happy long-term.
+The intangible can sometimes outweigh the tangible pros and cons, and through the power of will you can often find a way to live in a location if you so desire.
 Having friends or family abroad may be another reason for you to favor one country over another.
 You might even be interested in searching for your roots in order to live in the country of your ancestors.
 In this way you are already somewhat familiar with the culture, language, and people.

 Many European countries share some cultural traits with North America, and moving to Europe is not nearly as challenging as moving to Japan, for example.
 Do your homework and read as much as possible about your future destination.
-Take a language course before you go.
-Having some idea of the local language will make your adjustment much easier, and you will be able to make local friends more quickly.
+Take a language course before you go if you can.
+Having some idea of the local language will make your adjustment so much easier, and you will be able to make local friends more quickly without relying on expats.

-Distance to your home country can be another important factor.
+Distance to your home country can be another important factor when you select a new living destination.
 Moving to Mexico from North America is much cheaper than, let's say, moving to Argentina, especially if you are shipping household belongings.
-Proximity to your home country may also be important if you have to return home regularly to tend to business or visit family.
+Proximity to your home country may also be important if you need to return home on a regular basis in order to tend to business or visit family.
 Traveling long distances is more expensive, more exhausting, and more time consuming.
-But in the case of Mexico, you also have to weigh in important safety concerns, as the country's drug cartel war continues unabated.
-No foreign destination is absolutely safe, and it is important to get the details about the location(s) of Mexico's drug war and find out if your preferred destination has an acceptably low rate of violent crime and lies outside major drug trafficking routes.
+However, in the case of the situation in Mexico, for example, you also have to weigh in important safety concerns, as the country's drug cartel war continues unabated.
+No foreign destination is absolutely safe, and it is important to get the details about the exact location(s) of Mexico's drug war and find out if your preferred destination has an acceptably low rate of violent crime and lies outside major drug trafficking routes.